mahmoudelgharabawi/flut_grouped_buttons/README.md

 # flut_grouped_buttons

-Only a single Flutter widgets that makes group Checkboxes and Radio Buttons in Very Easy Way!
+Only a single Flutter widgets that makes Checkboxes and Radio Buttons with string you provided And you can to provide idvalue which you wish you get in Very Easy Way!

 ## Installing

 Add the following to your `pubspec.yaml` file:

     dependencies:
-        flut_grouped_buttons: ^0.0.5
+        flut_grouped_buttons: ^0.0.7

 ## Simple Usage
 #### Creating a basic `CheckBox` with string list